 “Gidleigh Tor seems now to be known locally as Princep’s Folly, because of the house that was built on the summit over ninety years ago by Mr. Thomas A. Princep.
 Judging from the boundaries of the old dwelling that can be traced today, the house was not a large one, and I noticed that, to gain added strength its walls had been incorporated in some of the massive natural rocks near at hand.
 This idea had also been adopted in the outhouse near by.
 These one-time habitations hold a fascination for me, and as we stood there I wondered as to the main idea that prompted the building of a house in such a lonely and exposed position.

 I understand however that Mr. Princep never lived there, but that the house was actually occupied by a caretaker.
 There are many structures of varying kinds in many parts of England which are known locally as ‘follies’ but a strange fact of Princep’s Folly is that the widow surrendered the lease shortly after her husband’s death, the fixtures and materials were sold by auction, and the house demolished.
 A few steps from what is left of the house is an old tower, octagonal in shape, now roofless, indeed an elderberry is thriving well inside that it has already outgrown the tower itself.
-The building is entered through a doorway with a pointed arch, and there is a window from which had fallen, I noticed, a nicely masoned sill-piece which still retains its old iron fastening.” – A visitor’s description of the folly in 1942.
+The building is entered through a doorway with a pointed arch, and there is a window from which had fallen, I noticed, a nicely masoned sill-piece which still retains its old iron fastening. – Arthur Wilde.”
+The Western Times, May 22nd 1942, p.4.

 Grumley-Grennan (p.38) gives a date of 1848 for when the structures were built and according to him they consisted of a house and two towers.
 All that remains today as can be seen by Karin Brooks’ photograph below (and many thanks to Karin for giving permission to use it) is the lower part and doorway arch of a tower.
 Amazingly enough the ruins of the folly have received no recorded protected status which seems rather amiss considering it rarity value on Dartmoor.